Somilstar/signature-app/README.md

 cd signature-app
 Open index.html in your preferred web browser.

-Usage:\n
+Usage:
 Create your signature using the canvas provided.
-Customize the signature by changing the font color, font size, and background color.
+Customize the signature by changing the font, size, and background colour.
 Use the clear button to start over if needed.
 Save and download your signature to your device.
 Retrieve your saved signature for further editing.

-Contributing:\n
+Contributing:
 Feel free to submit issues or pull requests if you have suggestions for improving the project.